harryahlas/hrsample/README.md

 ## Loading hrsample to Other Databases

 R can load hrsample into other databases as well.
-At this time, these functions will load the data only, i.e. no keys, referential integrity etc.  These functions may require additional package installations such as DBI, RSQLite, RMySQL.
+At this time, these functions will load the data only, i.e. no keys, referential integrity etc.  These functions may require additional package installations such as DBI, RSQLite, RMySQL, RPostgreSQL.
 ```R
 # Loads the 6 tables into a SQLite database on a C drive.
 hrsampleCreateSQLite("C:\\sqlite\\my_db.sqlite3")